tmobile/jazz-installer/README.md

-# jazz-installer
-Jazz Serverless Development Framework: Developer Preview Installer
+# Jazz - Developer Preview - Overview

+Jazz Installer - sets up the Jazz Serverless Developer Framework for API Services in AWS Cloud.
 For more details on Jazz Serverless Development Framework, please refer [here](https://github.com/tmobile/jazz-core/wiki).

 *Note: Please go through [limitations](#limitations) before you proceed.*

+ *[Make sure prerequisites are met before you proceed with the installation](#prerequisites)*

+# jazz-installer

 Installation is a two step process.
-(Run the commands in below steps)

- *[Make sure prerequisites are met before you proceed with the installation](#prerequisites)*
  1. [Setup the RHEL 7 server with the installer](#setup-the-rhel-7-server-with-the-installer)
+ 2. Run the Installation Wizard to install the Framework.
- 2. Choose from the one of the following supported scenario's:
+   Choose from the one of the following supported scenario's:

     a) [Scenario 1](#scenario-1---building-full-stack-network-instances-and-the-rest-of-the-stack)- Building full stack (Network, Instances and the rest of the stack).